 Foote later became governor of Mississippi.

 Senator Foote Threatens to Shoot Senator Benton

 Democrat vs. Republican in Worse Case of Violence in Congress

 In 1856, Congressman Preston Brooks (Democrat from South Carolina) severely beat Charles Sumner (Republican from Massachusetts) after Sumner, in a speech from the Senate floor, ridiculed a relative of Brooks who had a physical handicap and also said that Southern slaveholders were "pimps".

 During Sumner's speech, it is said that Senator Stephen Douglas from Illinois whispered to another senator, "this damn fool (Sumner) is going to get himself shot by some other damn fool".

 As Brooks beat Sumner with a cane into a state of unconsciousness, Sen. Laurence Keitt, also from South Carolina, prevented fellow congressmen from coming to Sumner's defense.
-Keitt waved a pistol at Sumner's would be defenders and shouted "Let them be!".
+Keitt waved a pistol at Sumner's defenders and shouted, "Let them be!".
 As a result, Sumner suffered from head trauma and was not able to return to the Senate for 3 years while recuperating.
-Brooks went to trial for the attack with the end result being a fine of $300.
+Brooks went to trial for the attack with the end result being a fine of a mere $300.

 As you might expect, reaction to the incident was divided on either side of the Mason Dixon line.
 Northerners were shocked and Southerners defended Brooks as it was his duty to defend the honor of his family and the great state of South Carolina.
 Both Brooks and Keitt were re-elected to their Senate seats by a huge majority of votes from their South Carolina constituents.